 It was the best turkey dinner you’ve ever made.
 But, now people are complaining about stomach pains, headaches, nausea, diarrhea and even vomiting.
-Some who experience these symptoms may pass it off as “just the flu”, but there may be another reason: food poisoning.
+Some who experience these symptoms may pass it off as “stomach flu”, but there may be another reason: food poisoning.

 Millions of Canadians suffer from food-borne illness every year.
 Food can spoil if mishandling occurs while being stored, prepared or cooked.
 So our team of experts at Public Health have some helpful tips to make sure your next turkey dinner is delicious and prepared safely.